 The conversation left you feeling drained.
 You had this urge to end the night early.
 His cousin didn’t speak English, and he wanted you to lie to his cousin that you two met through a mutual female cousin.
 The people here are still traditional, and the idea that he just met a girl only a few hours ago may make him seem thirsty and you seem …loose.

 Perhaps you do have a few screws loose.

-You give Max your number and used his phone to text you, but for some reason, you never received that text and perhaps Max never saved your number on his phone, because that was the last time you ever spoken to Max.
+You give Max your number and use his phone to text you, but for some reason, you never received that text, and perhaps Max never saved your number on his phone, because that was the last time you ever spoke to Max.

 It was as if he was just informing you that you are being watched.

 Today you want to visit Mary Magdalene’s church but, en route, you stumbled upon the Western Wall.
 Trailing behind you was a family pushing a stroller with a baby boy who had Rylie’s blue eyes and a cute smile.
 You think that this is the kind of baby you would have if Rylie and you somehow made one.
 You know you are not imagining it.